Women in 1930s Francoist Spain: 1938

 Dr. Luque was quoted in the SF magazine Y in 1938 as saying, "In the state, the woman/mother has to be the most important citizen.
 Those are the words that Hitler said in his fundamental program.
 Because we know he is totally right, and because we are aware of the importance of getting as many healthy children from healthy mothers as we can for our country at this moment, we have to make this statement come true, not only in words but in action."

 In 1938, Franco told the United Press, "The criminals and their victims can not live together."

 March 1938, Franco suppressed the laws regarding civil matrimony and divorce that had been enacted by the Second Republic.
 On 2 March 1938, Franco declared that in all Nationalist territories that lawsuits seeking legal separation or divorce were to be suspended.

-Women in PNV in 1938
+Women in the PNV in 1938

 Basque PNV women in exile in Argentina created a branch of the organization on 16 August 1938 called Acción Nacionalista Vasca.
 Women involved in the initial organizing of the group included Amelia Arteche de Jáuregui, Amelia G. De Menchaca, María Begoña de Orbea como Tesorera y Angelita de Bilbao, Arantzazu de Barrena, Ikerne de Kortazar, Antonia de Amorrortu and Miren de Muxika.
 Their goal was to keep Basque culture and language alive among exiles in the country.
-Emakume Abertzale Batza members who remained in the Basque Country helped Basque nationalist prisoners, clandestinely shared books in Euskara, and organized ikastolas.
+Emakume Abertzale Batza members who remained in the Basque Country helped Basque nationalist prisoners, shared books in Euskara, and organized ikastolas.
 They also worked to encourage mixed language and mixed-gender education in public schools.

-Women in UGT and PSOE in 1938
+Women in the UGT and PSOE in 1938

-UGT and PSOE were both banned by Franco in 1938.
+The UGT and PSOE were both banned by Franco in 1938.
 Women who were affiliated with UGT were disappeared during the early Francoist period.